 - CBOK* areas: Interpersonal communication, systems development.

-The programming assignments, essay 1 and essay 2 are formative, essay 3 and the process review are summative.
+The programming assignments, essay 1 and essay 2 are formative, the lecture reviews, essay 3 and the process review are summative.

 Assessment DetailDetailed descriptions of all assessments will be available on the course website.

 All essays and the Personal Process Review - Submission, Late Penalties and Feedback

 All essays and the personal process review must be submitted using the myuni assignments on the course website and turnitin.com will be used for plagiarism detection.
 Feedback on the first two essays will be available by appointment with the lecturer(s), all students are expected to attend.

 If you hand in your work late, your mark may be capped, based on how many days late it is, as follows:

 - Up to 1 day late — mark is reduced to 75%, marks below 75% are not affected.

 - Up to 2 days late — mark is reduced to 50%, marks below 50% are not affected.